 Many day-to-day complaints are also unknowingly caused by delayed food allergies: cloudy thinking, inability to concentrate, lethargy, headaches, migraine, joint pain, muscle weakness, depression, chronic sinus issues, plugged ears or chronic ear infections, weight gain, dark circles under your eyes, rosy cheeks, acne, and oddly, cravings for the food you are allergic to, are all common food allergy reactions.

-Your doctor can order an ELISA test (blood test) to identify your level of sensitivity to the most common offenders.
+Your doctor can order a blood test to identify your level of sensitivity to the most common offenders.
 There are some who debate the reliability of the results (especially the moderate to low scores) however, it is still a good starting point for a list of things that you can try eliminating or monitoring for reactions.
-If you have multiple food allergies (which is quite likely), it would be very difficult to figure out your food intolerances without this test.
+If you have multiple food allergies (which is quite likely), this will be the fastest and easiest way to determine what they all are.

 Fortunately, it is possible to reverse some IgG delayed food allergies.
-It is important when you have multiple food allergies to start by eliminating EVERYTHING on the list, for a period of 3 months.
+It is important when you have multiple food allergies to start by eliminating EVERYTHING on your sensitivity list, for a period of 2-3 months, because it can take that long to clear the allergens from your system.
 You should be taking a good probiotic during this time to help repopulate your intestinal tract with beneficial bacteria to aid digestion.
 Aloe Vera juice also has intestinal healing properties.
-If you also have a candida yeast overgrowth in your gut that should be addressed during this time.
+If you have a candida yeast overgrowth in your gut that should be addressed during this time as well.

 After that healing and cleansing time, you can start re-introducing the eliminated foods one at a time, starting with the lowest scoring offenders.
 It should be very obvious after the resting period which foods cause a reaction, and what it is.
 It is possible that many of the foods that previously caused problems can be tolerated in small or infrequent amounts.
 Keep a journal noting each food you try to reintroduce.
 If you don't get a reaction the first day, you can try that food a second time on the next day, and if you still have no reaction, you can have more on day 3.
 After that, wait 4 days, and try the next lowest scoring food on your list, following the same method.
 If you *do* have a reaction, of course, you don't need to keep trying that food.

 Delayed food allergies are far more common than most people realize, and can be at the root of MANY health issues, not just adrenal fatigue.
-If you have chronic health issues that you just can't seem to shake, consider an ELISA food sensitivity test, you may find the results to be enlightening!
+If you have chronic health issues that you just can't seem to shake, consider the possibility of a food sensitivity to something you eat regularly and try an elimination diet, you may find the results to be enlightening!